 Setting up your tools

-The BlackBerry WebWorks SDK provides a set of tools that you can use to create web applications.
-To set up the BlackBerry WebWorks SDK, follow the steps below:
+The BlackBerry WebWorks SDK provides a set of tools that you can use to create applications using web technologies.

 - Download and install the BlackBerry WebWorks SDK for BlackBerry 10.

-Download and install the BlackBerry 10 simulator.
+- Download and install the BlackBerry 10 simulator.
 If you have a BlackBerry device available for testing, downloading a simulator isn't essential, but you will probably find it convenient to have one.

 Set up your computer for testing

 This is a one-time process that will allow you to test your app on a device and,

 when you're ready, to sign your app so it can be submitted to BlackBerry World.

 The BlackBerry ID token is used to create the debug token that allows you to load and test an unsigned app on a BlackBerry 10 device.
 If you have not created a BlackBerry ID token and stored it in the required location, you will not be able to test your app on a device.

-Last modified: 2013-12-02
+Last modified: 2014-02-06